 Premiums for a given year reflect insurers' expectations regarding the composition of the risk pool for that year.
-If the individual mandate were to be eliminated, a deterioration in the risk pool profile would result; premiums would be too low and would no longer match the costs of those covered.
+Premium rates for 2018 have already been finalized.
+If the individual mandate were to be eliminated for 2018, a deterioration in the risk pool profile would result; premiums would be too low and would no longer match the costs of those covered.
 This could result in insurer losses and solvency concerns.